jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

     USER node
     ```

     This is cleaner, without the need for some `mkdir` and `chown` tricks, at the expense of running `npm install` as root at build time.
 Overall, I think the modest increase in complexity is worth it to avoid running the build as root, but you might decide that you prefer the cleaner `Dockerfile`.

-One caveat if you choose this path is that in later sections, you would need to run a shell as root (instead of the node user) in order to install new dependencies, as in `docker-compose run --rm --user root chat bash`; this is a bit like "sudoing" to install packages, which is a fairly familiar experience.
+    One caveat if you build as root is that when you want to later install new dependencies you need to run a shell as root instead of the node user, as in `docker-compose run --rm --user root chat bash` and then `npm install --save express`.
+This is a bit like "sudoing" to install packages, which is a fairly familiar experience.

 [^named-volume]: We could instead use an *anonymous volume* to contain the modules, just by omitting the name:
     ```diff